The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Hydrodynamics

 \subsection{Flow}

 In Figure \ref{fig:largescale}, we show the large-scale flow morphology of each simulation.
 In the top, $2\times3$ panel subfigure, we depict $12\times12\,\rb$ equatorial slices of the gas density.
 When $\machw=0.5$, the flow is structured and laminar, with an extended density profile that is wound in a direction prograde with the binary angular momentum.
 When $\machw=2$, the flow becomes `unwound', with tails that follow the direction of the wind.
-Additionally, the flow is characterized by a clumpy, turbulent density distribution and by large-scale shocks that trail from the BBH.
 When $\machw=1$, the flow shares characteristics of both the $\machw=0.5$ and $2$ simulations.
-It is evident from these 2D slices that there is some degree of rotational support to the flow, which can be quantified with the circularization radius of the wind,
+It's worth taking a moment to compare these structures to those found in the global simulations of \cite{li_2021} and \cite{baruteau_2011}.
+In these works, the disk is cool and two-dimensional, and spirals around the mini-disks of the binaries are formed and become `unwound' as they transition into the global AGN disk.
+While our simulations share some of these features, particularly in the bottom left and middle panels of Fig. \ref{fig:largescale}, we generally find much less pronounced spiral patterns.
+We hypothesize that this is due to the following distinguishing features in our accretion flow.
+First, the disks in our simulations are hot and partially pressure-supported, making the angular velocity profile sub-Keplerian.
+This, in turn, will change the radial spacing of the Lindblad resonances, which is responsible for the formation of spiral density waves.
+Secondly, as seen most prominently at $\machw\geq1$, our flow is has a clumpy, turbulent density distribution, which will damp any spiral density waves that are formed.
+Disk-like structures are evident in our 2D slices, and can be quantified with the circularization radius of the wind,

 For $\machw=0.5$, $1$ and $2$, the corresponding circularization radii are $R_{\rm circ}\approx6.4$, $1.6$ and $0.4\,\rb$.
 These values roughly correspond to the extent of the density structures in each simulation, particularly when $a/\rb = 0.1$.